neutron-org/dex-quint-model/modelReport.md

 All that combined made model checking of this model intractable.

 The second option to inspect the model is by performing many random simulations of the model evolution.
+Simulation is a depth-focused search of the state space, compared to the breadth-first approach of model checking.
 While random simulations do not provide guarantees about covering the whole (bounded) state space, they enable inspecting much longer traces.
 Furthermore, with some small interventions into the model, we can guide the simulator to explore the behaviors of interest.

+With large state spaces, it is more productive to explore larger depths (thus: more interactions) than insist on covering the whole breadth (thus, sacrificing some of number choices).
+Still, in order to hit the most interesting scenarios, it makes sense to reduce the breadth as much as possible.

+## Model Simulation: Shrinking the State Space

-The complexity described above still holds for simulation, and in order to achieve meaningful results, we tweaked the following aspects of the model:
+To achieve the goal of reducing the state space breadth without sacrificing the bugs our model can find, we tweaked the following aspects of the model:
  - There is a tension between choosing from large number of ticks (to cover all possible numerical edge cases) and focusing generated scenarios towards dense interplay between tranches and pools.
 (Otherwise, we may just get many almost independent actions.)
  Our solution was to nondeterministically pick 3 ticks **at the beginning of each simulation**.
  This allowed for density of interactions within a single simulation, while exploring the whole space of ticks among many simulations.
  - There are some privileged parameter-choices of the actions.
 For example, a liquidity provider may choose to withdraw any number of their shares from a pool (expressed by `oneOf(1.to(userShares)`).
 However, the most interesting scenarios happen when the user withdraws all their shares.
 In a default setup, this would happen too rarely.
 Thus, we add a Boolean `nondet withdrawAll = oneOf(Set(true, false))` which flips a coin to decide whether to withdraw all shares, or some amount of shares.
  - We also ran some tests that were not completely free ranging.
 Phrased as runs, they were given a _blueprint_ of the simulation: what sequence of actions needs to happen first, followed by some random choice of actions, and then again followed by predetermined action.